Post

 c = pow(m,eq1,n)

-We can use out1 and out2 to isolate p or q and the use gcd with n to get one of them.
+We can use out1 and out2 to derive p or q and the use gcd with n to get the other one.

 However, we got an approximation of one of the value (eq1 = next_prime(out1)) used to solve the problem so we need to recover it first.